zenna/Lens.jl/README.md

 `lens(:after_loop, inputdata=a, sorteddata=b, niters=i)`

-__Note__: A function used in a filter that takes input from a keyword argument lens will recieve a single input.
+__Note__: A function used in a listener that takes input from a keyword argument lens will recieve a single input.
 It can extract the relevant fields using `data[:key]` syntax.

 ## Capturing